hmchen47/DataScience/ML/MLNN-Hinton/16-DeepNN.md

       </a>
     </div>

-+ Bayesian optimization
++ Evaluating Bayesian optimization
-  + much better approach than finding good combinations of hyper-parameters
+  + much better approach than finding good combinations of hyperparameters
-    + required resources to run a log of experiments
+    + required resources to run a lot of experiments
     + not the kind of task people good at
     + unable to keep in mind the results of 50 different experiments and see what they predict
   + much less prone to doing